paleohayduke/TrafficSimProject/README.md

 Priority 1: Building a tree out of the road and intersection data.
 -Dependent task: Implementing a graph transversal algorithm for route selection.

-Priority 1: Come up with car objects that can travel across the map.
+Priority 1: Come up with car objects that can travel across the map (faster, slower, turn).
+*acceleration rate,deceleration rate, methods for movement.

+Priority 1: Write a function to figure out intersection type (stop sign, stoplight, 3 way stop, 1 way stop, etc) and speed limits from the .OSM file.

 Priority 2: Get Git set up to keep track of revisions.